consilience/laravel-extended-logging/README.md

 The main features are:

-* A bunch of useful standard monolog processors
+* A bunch of useful standard monolog processors.
-* Laravel user ID.
+* Laravel user ID, if available.
+* Fully qualified class name of the job that is running.
+* A sequence number so logs can be reordered when they get mixed up.
 * Application name and subsystem name.

 ## Installation

-Until released to packagist, in `composer.json`:
+While under early development, in `composer.json`:

 ```json
     "repositories": [